lorenzomartino86/integration-test-with-docker-maven-plugin/README.md

 Then build will trigger integration tests against these running containers.

 Finally at the end of integration-phase running containers are automatically stopped.
+For more details please see [this post](https://javanger.blogspot.ie/2018/04/speed-up-your-spring-boot-integration.html)